January 2010, updated June 2015

-I’ve a long shelf of books by wildlife photographers and it’s a collection I’ve often sought inspiration from.
-But sadly I’ll be putting a couple of those away now, now I’ve seen that of the photographs within, many aren’t photographs at all.
-They’re manipulated images, or they’re composites — where two or more photographs are combined to create an image that existed only in the maker’s mind in the pretence that they’re photographs.
+I’ve a shelf of books by wildlife photographers and it’s a collection I’ve often sought inspiration from.
+But sadly I’ll be putting one of them away now, for now I’ve realised that of the photographs within, some weren’t photographs at all.
+They were manipulated images, where elements were deleted or added, or where two or more images were combined to be one.
+They were pictures that existed only in the photographer’s imagination, created on a computer using pictures taken in the field.
+The final images might be better classed as photorealistic fantasy art presented under the pretence that they’re photographs.

-I’ve been taking photographs for twenty-five years, wildlife for five.
-I’ve also nineteen years of digital retouching behind me and I’ve never been tempted to alter a wildlife image.
-It just does not sit with me, it’s akin to photojournalism where the genre requires an accuracy and honesty of the recording of the scene before the camera.
-If I ever do choose to remove a leaf or branch for the sake of the image I’ll say so, and keep the integrity of my other pictures intact.
+I’ve been taking photographs for a bit more than thirty years, and wildlife for ten.
+I’ve also twenty something years of image retouching behind me and so far I’ve not been tempted to alter an image.
+Wildlife photography is like photojournalism, where the genre requires an accuracy and honesty of the recording of the scene before the camera.
+Otherwise the world will believe things that would never happen naturally.

-There’s no complaint here about manipulating an image to make it better, or of combining two images to make it one.
-But don’t call it photography, or pretend it to be because that would be a lie.
+There’s nothing so wrong with manipulating an image to make it better, or of combining two images to make it one in itself.
+But please don’t call it photography, or pretend it to be because that would not be fair.
+If you’re an artist then for the sake of photographers please say so.